geeknik/my-awesome-stars/README.md

 ## JavaScript

+- [murtuzaalisurti/better](https://github.com/murtuzaalisurti/better) - A code reviewer github action powered by AI, ready to be used in your workflow.
 - [zlwaterfield/scramble](https://github.com/zlwaterfield/scramble) - Open-Source Grammarly Alternative
 - [meta-fx/Text-Obfuscator](https://github.com/meta-fx/Text-Obfuscator) - Red Teaming Tool
 - [kkomelin/isomorphic-dompurify](https://github.com/kkomelin/isomorphic-dompurify) - Use DOMPurify on server and client in the same way